yake38/Metrics_2018/README.md

-# 2018
-Introduction to Econometrics, Business School, Nanjing University, Fall 2018
+# Introduction to Econometrics at Business School, Nanjing University, Fall 2018